These 9 Pantry Essentials Will Let You Cook Practically Anything

 Sugar shouldn’t be a staple in your diet, but it’s necessary in your kitchen.
 You’re likely to consume less sugar when you make your sweets at home instead of buying them at the store or bakery.

 Basic nuts and seeds have a dual purpose: They’re a great snack on their own, and they give a nice crunchy texture to salads, oatmeal and baked goods.

 They’re also ultra healthy.
 Pumpkin seeds are chock-full of nutrients — just 1 ounce has 7 grams of protein.
 Nuts also contain a hefty dose of healthy fats and nutrients, so skip the chips and keep these tiny gems on hand.

 - Apple cider vinegar

 You can make some awesome marinades and salad dressings with this classic combo.
 Apple cider vinegar makes a tasty vinaigrette; add sesame oil to peanut butter and soy sauce to create your own peanut sauce.

-If you want to expand your oil and vinegar inventory, sesame oil, balsamic and rice vinegar add a lot of options to your pantry arsenal.
+If you want to expand your oil and vinegar inventory, balsamic and rice vinegars add a lot of options to your pantry arsenal.